 I watched with fascination as my clear vision faded to distortion.
-I watched as people morphed to become fragmented objects and shapes and clouds.
+I watched as people became objects and shapes and clouds.
 I watched as the reds, blues and greens became different shades of gray.
 I listened as the volume on the universe slowly turned up.
-Higher, and then higher still.
+Higher, higher.
 I had a picture in my head of Bill Bixby turning into Lou Ferrigno.
 I wondered if this is what it would truly be like to become a Hulk.

-Then my mind got fuzzy.
+Then my mind began to get fuzzy.
 I felt a tightness in my chest.
 It was hard to breathe and I felt and thought only one thing.
 "Get away.
 Get away.
 Not safe here.
 Go someplace safe where you will not be hurt."
 I looked down at my hand in hers.
 Something inside told me I was not to let go.
 I didn't let go.